bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 Use it when you need to access the user's log, such as the user's history, and report actions.

-There are three types of user auth, detailed beneath:
+There are two types of user auth, detailed beneath:

     * Authorization code flow
     * Implicit flow
-    * Hybrid flow

 Type of user auth detailed
 ===========================

-The three types are three different mechanisms to aks for user's permissions.
+The two types are two different mechanisms to aks for user's permissions.

 .. seealso::